Prevention and Treatment of Bruxism

 Bruxism treatment at the Berkeley Clinic

 Here, at the Berkeley Clinic, we provide comprehensive diagnostic investigation enabling accurate diagnosis.
 We can carefully examine how your teeth bite together and analyse the condition of your jaw joint and occlusion.
-As the condition is multifactorial, there is no single method to treat bruxism, though a variety of helpful devices and tools are available.
+As the condition is multifactorial, there is no single method to treat bruxism, though various medicinal treatments, including anti-wrinkle injections, helpful devices and tools, are available.
 Teeth grinding can also be controlled or stopped using mouth guards, mouth splints and mandibular advancement devices.

 Sleep Issues with Bruxism